-Betty Bannerman Award of Excellence Winners
+Betty Bannerman Award of Excellence

 The Betty Bannerrman Award is awarded on a yearly basis to recognize an IPAC-SWO member who has made outstanding contributions to the practice of Infection Control.